Greenwich: Tudor

 The palace was the principal residence of Henry VII whose sons Henry (later Henry VIII) and Edmund Tudor were born here, and baptised in St Alphege's.
-Henry favoured Greenwich over nearby Eltham Palace, the former principal royal palace in south London, but which was not on the River Thames and so was less accessible.
+Henry favoured Greenwich over nearby Eltham Palace, the former principal royal palace in south London, which was not on the River Thames and so was less accessible.
 Henry extended Greenwich Palace and it became his principal London seat until Whitehall Palace was built in the 1530s.
-Henry VIII married Catherine of Aragon and Anne of Cleves at Greenwich, and both Mary (18 February 1516) and Elizabeth (7 September 1533) were born at Greenwich.
+Henry VIII married Catherine of Aragon and Anne of Cleves at Greenwich, and both of his daughters, Mary (18 February 1516) and Elizabeth (7 September 1533), were born at Greenwich.
 His son Edward VI also died there at age 15.

 The palace of Placentia, in turn, became Elizabeth's favourite summer residence.
 Both she and her sister Mary used the palace extensively, and Elizabeth's Council planned the Spanish Armada campaign there in 1588.